snissn/back-goes-backwards/outline.md

 - **16.3.5 Stomach and Large Intestine Meridians (Yang Ming)**
   - **Anterior Support**
-    - Discuss how these yang meridians, while anterior, contribute to overall balance when engaged bilaterally.
+    - Discuss how these Yang meridians, while anterior, contribute to overall balance when engaged bilaterally.
   - **Core Stability**
     - Explain their role in maintaining abdominal support during spinal elongation.